 - escalation: platform-lead@company.com

 Practice recovery.
-The first time you recover shouldn’t be during an actual disaster.
+The first time you run a real recovery should not be during a real disaster.

 My Recovery Checklist